-Birdwatching and landscaping can complement each other beautifully.
-The trick is knowing which blooming specimens are most useful for attracting wild birds.
-Many decorative berries, while inedible for humans, are a boon to your winged friends.
 Some of these berries will be snapped up quickly by them, while others, such as the berry on the sumac shrub, serve as emergency food during hard times.
-The latter are not among their favorite foods, but they will provide you with excellent birdwatching opportunities in late winter and early spring, when their desperation for food makes attracting wild birds easier.
+The latter are not among their favorite foods, but they are good for bird-watching in late winter and early spring, when their desperation for food makes attracting wild birds easier.

-- Plant specimen flowering shrubs on either side of an entryway to help direct the eye to it.
-Do, however, choose a varieties of flowering shrubs with interesting foliage to perform this function, so that the entryway will be enhanced beyond the spring season.
+- Plant specimen flowering shrubs on either side of an entry to a house to help direct the eye to it.
+Do, however, choose varieties of flowering shrubs with interesting foliage for this purpose, so that the entry will look good beyond the spring season.

 - Hide a high house foundation with flowering shrubs that serve as foundation plantings.
 Again, be at least as concerned with foliage as with flowers.